-At the state level, Ryan Airfield is included in the Arizona State Aviation System Plan (SASP).
+At the state level, Ryan Airfield is included in the Arizona State Airports System Plan (SASP).
 The purpose of the SASP is to ensure that the State has an adequate and efficient system of airports to serve its aviation needs.
 The SASP defines the specific role of each airport in the State's aviation system and establishes funding needs.
+In 2009, ADOT updated the SASP to reflect current conditions.
 Through the State's continuous aviation system planning process, the SASP is updated every five years.
-The most recent update to the SASP was in 2000, when the State Aviation Needs Study (SANS) was prepared.
+The 2000 SASP update concluded with the State Aviation Needs Study (SANS).
 The SANS provides policy guidelines that promote and maintain a safe aviation system in the State, assess the State's airports' capital improvement needs, and identifies resources and strategies to implement the plan.
 Ryan Airfield is one of 112 airports included in the 2000 SANS, which includes all airports and heliports in Arizona that are open to the public, including American Indian and recreational airports.
 The SANS classifies Ryan Airfield as a reliever airport.